-Performance Standards Counties Requiring Potential Action Total Action
+Performance Standards Counties Requiring an Action Plan Potential Action Plans Total Action Plans

-an Action Plan Plans Plans

 Collections 50 603 105

 Filing - Timeliness 17 670 28

 Docketing - Timeliness 14 670 25

 Timely Juror Payments 6 67 6

-- There were 12 counties that did not require any action plans. - Columbia County did not submit a Collections report at the time this report was produced.
+- There were 12 counties that did not require any action plans. - Columbia County did not submit a Collections report at the time the Quarter 1 report was produced.